-Here’s what the study found about what makes up a best-in-class content marketer—and what the findings can teach us about our own marketing.
+What makes up a best-in-class content marketer—and what can the findings teach us about our own marketing?

 According to the study, the most effective content marketers dedicate 37% of their total budget to content marketing, while most other content marketers are allocating, on average, 10% less than that.
 Additionally, almost 70% of the most effective content marketers have a dedicated content marketing group at their company helping them with content creation.

 This is a clear indication that in order to achieve success from content marketing efforts, companies must be truly committed.
 A larger slice of the budget plus greater employee dedication to helping with content creation are critical.

 2. Document your content marketing strategy